wligithub/tax-tool/README.md

   statement:
     - find row with `UNACCEPTED SHARES` comments, the `Quantity` number is the share count liquidated for cash
     - find row with `TENDER PAYMERNT` comments, the `Quantity` number is the share count liquidated for stock
-- `-f` option: please refer to section `Potential AVGO Cost Base Adjustment For Last ESPP Lot`
+- `-q` option: please refer to section `Potential AVGO Cost Base Adjustment For Last ESPP Lot`

 #### Output